 The world-famous chocolate and candy manufacturer Willy Wonka announces that five gold tickets have been placed in his Wonka bars.
 The recipients will win a tour of the fabulous Wonka Factory whose secrets have been scrupulously guarded from the eyes of the world.
 After a frenzied worldwide hunt, the first four tickets are won by rich and spoiled children.
 The fifth is found by Charlie Bucket who comes from an impoverished family that Charlie supports on the money from his paper-round.
 The children come to join Willy Wonka on a tour of the amazing and magical workings of his factory.
 However, the factory also holds a series of nasty fates in store for the greedy among them.

 What gives Willy Wonka and the Chocolate Factory an alarmingly sinister undertow is the character of Willy Wonka himself.
-I must confess to an intense dislike of Gene Wilder as an actor.
-Every performance he gives is irritatingly over-the-top.
-It is like Wilder has no other mode other than overwrought exaggeration and delivering dialogue in upper case.
+I must confess to a dislike of Gene Wilder as an actor.
+Every performance he would give was irritatingly over-the-top.
+It is as though Wilder had no other mode other than overwrought exaggeration and delivering dialogue in upper case.
 That said, Willy Wonka may actually be Wilder’s best performance, or at least one that is perfectly suited to his particular manner.
 Wonka could have been played as a perfectly innocuous character – as a genial Santa Claus-character, for instance.
 However, the very casting of Gene Wilder adds an ambiguousness to it.
 He comes across as a clown who is not entirely in full charge of his faculties and displays a disturbingly nonchalant indifference as punishments are dished out.
 By failing to play the part as sinister, this conversely serves to make the menacing element seem even more so.
 Peter Ostrum, it should also be said, is perfectly cast as Charlie.

 Throughout the 1990s, a Willy Wonka remake was toyed with, at one point purported to have starred shock rocker Marilyn Manson in the title role.
 This finally emerged under the story’s original title as the disappointing Charlie and the Chocolate Factory (2005), directed by Tim Burton and starring Johnny Depp as Willy Wonka.
+This was followed by Wonka (2023), a Willy Wonka origin story starring Timothee Chalamet.
 There was also the further animated Tom and Jerry: Willy Wonka and the Chocolate Factory (2017).

 Roald Dahl’s other genre works are:– the short-lived anthology tv series Way Out (1961), which Dahl wrote for and hosted; the screenplay for the psycho-thriller The Night Digger/The Road Builder (1971); the anthology series Tales of the Unexpected (1979-81), which he also hosted and adapted his macabre short stories for.
-The BFG (1989), Nicolas Roeg’s The Witches (1990), Danny DeVito’s Matilda (1996), Henry Selick’s animated James and the Giant Peach (1996), Fantastic Mr. Fox (2009) and The BFG (2016) are all adapted from Dahl’s children’s books.
+The BFG (1989), Nicolas Roeg’s The Witches (1990), Danny DeVito’s Matilda (1996), Henry Selick’s animated James and the Giant Peach (1996), Fantastic Mr. Fox (2009, The BFG (2016) and The Witches (2020) are all adapted from Dahl’s children’s books.